 And with a custom wedding video invitation, it’s that much easier to tell the exact story you want.
 They’re easy to customize and share wherever you like, whether it’s via email, in a private wedding Facebook group, or embedded on your website.
 Your video will let you connect with your guests and give them the info they need in a fun, personal way.

 Take a look at a few of the ways you can create your own wedding invitation video and find inspiration to help you decide on your wedding invite’s look.
+If you're ready to get started, check out our post on how to make a video invitation.

 Get out your old photos and get ready to make a video that’s personal, informative, and uniquely your own.
+We have templates that make creating your video easy -- and free!

 The nice thing about video is there’s no limit to what you can do.
 So tell your whole love story!
 Show photos of both of you as children who grew up and fell in love.
-You can even try our Engagement Slideshow, which can double as a wedding invitation template.
+You can even try our Engagement Slideshow template, which can double as a wedding invitation template.

 If your family has special wedding traditions, you can make that a part of your invitation.
 Highlight your Chinese tea ceremony or the menhdi before an Indian wedding.
 Make it easy to find out what’s going on and where, even if there are several important events going on during your wedding.
 Take a look at the Indian wedding invitation below, which goes over three days of wedding events and introduces the bride and groom’s parents.